luispablo/deployer-express-browserify/README.md

 OK, what are we looking at here?
 Lets see:
 * **servers**: this is an array containing the names of the servers you may deploy to (ie: staging and production servers)
 * **appDirInServer**: this is the directory where your app will be located in the previously defined servers (by now it must be the same in all the servers defined)
-* **serviceName**: currently we support the `systemd` linux service, so with the name defined here the script will try to run `initctl <serviceName> restart` in the last step of the deploy process.
+* **restartCommand**: here you have to type the linux command to restart your app service.
 * **entryFile**: the root file of your client JS app (this was built with React, ES2015 and browserify in mind)
 * **outputFile**: the browserify output file.
 * **fileToUpload**: which files and folders, of the directory you're standing at, you want to upload to the defined servers.